John Haran: Early life

 The son of a Garda from County Sligo, Haran was born in and grew up in County Donegal.

-He learned his trade on the St Eunan's College fields, adjacent to the legendary Gaelic stronghold of Hawthorn Heights (Harans, Eamonn and Niall Doherty, Conal Gibbons, Barney McDermott, as well as Seamie Nallen, John Anderson, Karl Campbell and Packie Gibbons) and other members of the very successful Glencar Street League teams who, under the guidance of Seamus Haran and Martin Anderson, brought much success to this more affluent part of town.
-Glencar often inflicted large defeats on the likes of Termon, Glenswilly, Illistrin and the soccer lads from Ballyraine.
+He learned his trade on the St Eunan's College fields near the Hawthorn Heights area, alongside players including Eamonn Haran, Niall Doherty, Conal Gibbons, Barney McDermott, Seamie Nallen, John Anderson, Karl Campbell and Packie Gibbons.
+He also played for Glencar Street League teams coached by Seamus Haran and Martin Anderson.
 Haran won underage titles at almost all levels with St Eunan's.
 He attended boarding school at St Jarlath's College in Tuam, County Galway, from 1989 to 1995.
 In doing so he followed his brother Eamon, as well as family friend Leslie McGettigan.
 While attending St Jarlath's, Haran played with future Galway footballers Michael Donnellan, John ('Scan') Colcannon, Declan and Tomás Meehan, Tommy and Pádraic Joyce, as well as fellow Donegal men Kevin Winston and Alan McFadden.
 He cites Fr Oliver Hughes and Joe Long as his main influences.
 He was part of the 1994 Hogan Cup-winning team.

 Having repeated his Leaving Certificate (in an effort to win a Hogan Cup on the field), Haran attended UL for a brief stint.